 SMU & NOTRE DAME MBAS LAND $200K BASE SALARIES

-At eight U.S. business schools, the highest paid MBAs pulled down base salaries of a quarter of a million dollars or more–to start.
+At eight U.S. business schools, the highest paid MBAs of 2013 pulled down base salaries of a quarter of a million dollars or more–to start.
 Even at MBA programs that are generally not considered among the truly elite, there was eye-popping pay.
 At both Southern Methodist University’s Cox School and Notre Dame University’s Mendoza School, there were graduates last year who landed base salaries of $200,000 each.
 At Rice University’s Jones School, one MBA reported “other compensation” of $200,000.
 One employer paid a Penn State MBA $115,000 for a sign-on bonus alone.

 We’re glad we didn’t run this story on April 1st because most people would have thought it was an April Fools joke.
 But of course these are all “special cases,” people who often went to business school when they actually didn’t need to do so.
 They already have the experience and track record to get an employer to make the offer you can’t refuse.
 In most cases, the highest pay was reported by MBAs who ventured into finance in the Northeast, mainly for jobs at hedge funds and private equity firms.
 But there also were a number of consultants, general management and marketing types, as well as operations experts who landed the big money.

 We’ve run the highs and lows before for a much smaller set of elite business schools.
 This is the first time we are publishing this data for the larger universe of the top 50 U.S. schools and also including some MBA programs, including Harvard Business School and Yale University’s School of Management, that don’t publish this data in their official employment reports.

 2013 WAS A VERY GOOD YEAR FOR MBAS